Aitslab/training/README.md

 Here is a suggested learning path for getting started in data science.
 Resources are below:

-1. Install Anaconda and get familiar with its main functions and jupyter notebooks.
+1. Install Anaconda (or Miniconda), get familiar with conda environments and jupyter notebooks.
 Alternatively, if your own computer is limited, get familiar with Google colab.

 2. Learn Python basics